StefanZander/lecture_notes/smw/skript/marp/03_semantic_mediawiki.md

 ---
-# Recap – Using Properties in SMW
+# Using Properties in SMW

 <!-- What needs to be done to use properties in Semantic MediaWiki? -->
 The process of using properties in Semantic MediaWiki is _twofold_: